Dates: October 1st through December 17th, 2017

-Cost: $1600 (The cost of this program includes books and the cost of the language proficiency test.)
+Cost: $1200 (The cost of this program includes language proficiency test.)

 Unique Spanish-specific training approved by the Oregon Health Authority suitable for beginning and experienced interpreters.
 60 hours of content includes interpreting skills and knowledge, ethics, anatomy, physiology and medical terminology taught from a cross-cultural perspective.
 Includes extensive oral practice in Spanish and English with instructor feedback in preparation for national exams.
 Includes an official ACTFL proficiency rating that may be used to meet language proficiency requirements for Oregon qualification and national exams.

-This program is not eligible for Title IV funding.
+This non-credit program is not eligible for Title IV funding.

 Students without a degree completed mostly in Spanish from a Spanish-speaking country will need to take an oral proficiency interview for Spanish and score at the advanced level.
 Students without a degree completed mostly in English from an English-speaking country will need to take an oral proficiency interview for English and score at the advanced level.
 Language Testing International conducts the assessments.
 The cost of one oral proficiency interview and official rating is included in the cost of registration.